Zone Pulse

 Horizontal slider control with numeric input, dynamic bar chart showing projected bed occupancy, and "Apply" and "Reset" buttons at bottom.

-User Scenario using AI
+User Scenarios using AI

 Surge Response: Johan, the ICU Head, receives a red alert at 2 PM indicating ICU occupancy will exceed safe thresholds by 4 PM.
 He opens the Alerts Panel, runs a what-if simulation to add 5 surge beds, then adjusts staff rosters and confirms the plan via the dashboard.